Accelerate-AI/AutoEDA/README.md

 -	Maximizing our insights of a dataset and minimizing potential error that may occur later in the process by ensuring understanding of data pattern better

 How AutoEDA comes into play:
-- We leverage some of the existing packages to save time in our analysis efforts
+- We leverage some of the existing packages to **save time** in our analysis efforts
-- Lots of messy and large datasets to be analyzed at initial attempt for "Data Understanding"
+- There is need to analyze lots of messy and large datasets at initial phases in DS program for "Data Understanding".
+This is where AutoEDA helps **quick insight generation**
-- Key aspect before we perform any "Data Preparation" / "Feature Engineering" step prior to Model development
+- **Understanding data patterns and uncovering hidden insights** - Key step before we perform any "Data Preparation" / "Feature Engineering" step prior to Model development

 ## Details